Gamers get chance to play on Kauffman Stadium’s jumbotron ahead of tournament

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — E-Sports meets baseball in Kansas City, Missouri.
+(WDAF) — E-Sports meets baseball in Kansas City, Missouri.
 The Global Halo Championship series is in town and Kauffman Stadium is hosting the pre-party.

 Over the weekend, more than 250,000 pairs of eyes will be on the city of fountains watching the future of sports.